Teams, tales and tips – a guide to the local game

 Independent lodgings are located in the older part of town.
 Right by the cricket ground, the mid-range, 40-room Gate Hotel is also handy for the train station.

-Just off the High Street, the newly refurbished Cromwell was once the farmhouse lodging of the secretary to the namesake Roundhead leader.
-Its equally smart restaurant is called Oliver’s.
+Just off the High Street, the refurbished Cromwell was once the farmhouse lodging of the secretary to the namesake Roundhead leader.
+Its equally smart brasserie serves Sunday lunches.